Thanking the hospital staff again

 We were surprised to see how quickly the cookies were eaten (and how excited the staff was), so we did the same thing the next day, with a new shift of hospital staff (that's the cookie photo above.)

-Hospitals can bring out the worst in some people, and I'm sure they are not treated kindly in each room.
+Hospitals can bring out the worst in some people, and I'm sure the hospital staff are not treated kindly in each room.
 But, I would like to spread a little joy and love.

-And if I can do that with a big box of cookies, sign me up!
+And if I can do that with a big box of cookies, I'll gladly pay for another box of cookies for the next shift.

 Comments